hinton-lang/Hinton/docs/keywords.md

 ## Statements
 - `return`: The return statement of a function or method.
 - `await`: In the general context, `await` is used to "wait" for an asynchronous function to complete.
+- `yield`: Used to yield values of a generator function.